Thunderbolt Bridge on Mac | Connecting Two Macs and Sharing

 Notes

-Open Finder>Click the Go menu >Connect to server>Enter the Server Address > Click Connect>Enter your name and password for the server>Connect>Select the Volumes you want to mount.
+Open Finder > Click the Go menu > Connect to Server > Enter the server address > Click Connect > Enter your name and password > Click Connect again > Select the volumes you want to mount.

 Tip

-Or you can go to Network under Locations in the Finder window/Go menu>Double-click the icon for the other Mac>Click Connect As>Select a connection option>Click Connect.
+Alternatively, go to Network under Locations in the Finder window or Go menu > Double-click the icon for the other Mac > Click Connect As > Choose a connection option > Click Connect.

 Connect Network Finder

-1. Find and drag the files you want to transfer to the desktop or any destination on your Mac.
+1. Find and drag the files you want to transfer to the desktop or any desired location on your Mac.

-How to Fix Thunderbolt Bridge Not Connected Mac
+How to Fix Thunderbolt Bridge Not Connected on Mac

-1. Make sure your Mac supports Thunderbolt cable over USB-C.
+1. Ensure your Mac supports Thunderbolt over USB-C.

-2. Connect two Macs directly rather than through a USB-C hub.
+2. Connect the two Macs directly, not through a USB-C hub.

 How to Remove the Thunderbolt Bridge Interface on Mac

-In the case that there is a superfluous Thunderbolt Bridge interface on your Mac, you can remove it.
+If there's an unnecessary Thunderbolt Bridge interface on your Mac, you can remove it easily.

 1. Open System Settings.